 If you’re willing to part with some arm candy, Rebag specializes in designer handbags (send in snaps; they’ll provide a quote); Amazon Trade-In is great for electronics; and Swap is an online consignment store specializing in kids’ stuff.

 Go the Regifting Route

 Feel guilty wrapping up that scented body lotion from your aunt and giving it to a coworker on her birthday?
-There’s really no stigma; 83% of people agree that regifting is okay, according to a recent poll.
-Passing along presents you don’t want won’t put money in your pocket—but it lets you save what you have rather than forking it over for gifts this year.
+There’s really no stigma; 83% of people agree that regifting is OK, according to a recent poll.
+Passing along presents you don’t want won't put money in your pocket — but it lets you save what you have rather than forking it over for gifts this year.